baremetal-engine/Multicore/CONTRIBUTING.md

 * Is released under the AGPL-3.0 license
 * Follows the principles outlined above

+---

+## ✍️ Maintainer Pledge

+If you become a core maintainer, you must read and sign the [Maintainer Pledge](./MAINTAINER_PLEDGE.md) to affirm your commitment to the project’s vision and ethics.

 Let’s build the future of multiplayer — clean, open, and immortal.

 *— The Multicore Maintainers*